Name Manager in Excel (Basic and Applications)

 Note: If you want to delete multiple named ranges at once, select the named ranges by pressing the “Ctrl” button and click on the Delete option.
 Excel will delete the named ranges at once.

-• Consequently, you will see that the named range has been removed from Name Manager.
+• The named range will be removed from Name Manager.

 19- final output result of deleting named range in Excel